Swedish Language, Culture and Society I

 - Enforcement date:

-The course is aimed at international students and seeks to provide them with elementary knowledge of and skills in the Swedish language as well as a basic introduction to Swedish society and culture.
+The aim of the course is to develop the student´s with elementary knowledge of and skills in the Swedish language as well as a basic introduction to Swedish society and culture.

-The course is based on earlier knowledge with a basis vocabulary and continued basic grammatical parts for oral and written weekday communication and - production in Swedish.
+The course builds a simple vocabulary and basic grammatical parts for oral and written weekday communication and - production in Swedish.
 The course also contains reading of short, simple texts.
 Learning activities include both skills training and procurement of knowledge.
-In all parts, the Swedish everyday life stands/the student life in focus.
+In all parts, the Swedish everyday life /the student life stands in focus.

-In addition to what is brought up in the language instruction be presented and discussed Swedish culture and Swedish social life in a number of lectures in English.
+In addition to what is brought up in the language instruction Swedish culture and Swedish social life will be presented and discussed in a number of lectures in English.

-- will have mastered a basic vocabulary of commonplace Swedish words and phrases;
+- can use mastered a basic vocabulary of commonplace Swedish words and phrases;

 - can read and understand texts in very simple Swedish;